Skip to content ↓

 This month has been a very busy for Dolphins!
 The children have settled into our new classroom environment well and are keeping up with the demanding schedule.

 We began the year learning about our class sea creature, the dolphin.
 The children researched them and found lots of fun facts to create a fact file.
 The children also chose their own medium to create dolphin pictures.
-They are on display in the corridor and the cloakroom.
+They are on display in the corridor.

 Pig Heart Boy | 9780552555616 - Laburnum House Educational